Our Services

 While many causes of burning during bowel movements are benign and self-limited, certain red flags warrant prompt medical evaluation:

 If you're concerned or experiencing any of the above, talk to your doctor right away.
-Many digestive issues come with additional symptoms like abdominal bloating, so checking all your symptoms together can help identify the underlying cause—you can use Ubie's free AI symptom checker to get personalized insights before your doctor visit.
+Many digestive issues come with additional symptoms—if you're also dealing with a bloated stomach, checking all your symptoms together can help identify the underlying cause and give you personalized insights before your doctor visit.

 Your doctor will start with a detailed history and physical exam, including a careful inspection of the anal area.
 Additional tests may include: